 - J2.1 It is necessary to account for likely changes in the area and mass of the reference DWT since the last calibration.
 This change can be estimated from successive calibrations of the reference DWT.
 The secular stability uncertainty for the area will depend on the calibration interval and can be larger than the calibration uncertainty.
+It may also vary with pressure and should be evaluated over the range of use of the DWT.
 The variation between calibrations in the area of a DWT will depend on its usage, design, and material composition and is therefore a best estimate from actual data.
 Where this is not available it is recommended that a pessimistic estimate is made and a short calibration interval set. - J2.2 The drift of the piston mass will be larger in oil DWTs as this will reflect the difficulties in repeat weighting of pistons that have been immersed in oil.
 These difficulties arise from incomplete cleaning processes and possible instability due to the evaporation of solvents.